Moving from abroad to the Netherlands

 Description

 When you move to the Netherlands for the first time, you must register in the Basic Registration of Persons (BRP).
 You register with the municipality in which you are going to live.
 We call this a 'first registration'.
-This will give you a citizen service number (BSN).
+This is how you get a citizen service number (BSN).
 You will need this BSN, for example, if you want to work in the Netherlands.
 Or if you want to open a bank account in the Netherlands.

 Have you lived in the Netherlands before, but moved abroad before October 1994?
 Then you must also do a "first registration.